18 Stunning Places to Visit in Slovenia

 Koper is one of three coastal towns in Slovenia.
 The three towns; Koper, Izola and Piran were all built under Venetian rule and still have a very strong Italian influence today.
 The difference in the architectural style of the coastal cities compared to the cities in the other Slovenian regions is easily spotted.

 Koper is the city where the only port in the country is located.
 Specializing mostly in cargo ships but with a big growth of cruise ship arrivals in the last few years.
-It is the biggest city on the Slovenian coast with 25.000 inhabitants.
-With a beautiful central old town with stone houses, photogenic old squares and a modern promenade by the sea, it is rapidly gaining popularity among foreign tourists.
+It is the biggest city on the Slovenian coast with 25.000 inhabitants and has a beautiful central old town with stone houses, photogenic old squares, and a modern promenade by the sea.
+It's rapidly gaining popularity among foreign tourists.

 Koper is a great base if you want to explore Slovenian coastal regions and the Istria wine region.
 Visitors often take trips to the traditional villages around Koper as well.
 It is a great idea to explore the area with a bicycle!